teozec/unique-ips/README.md

 This microservice calculates the number of unique IPs in the los.
 Logs are sent to the `/logs` endpoint, and the number of unique IPs is returned by the `/visitors` endpoint.
+By default, it listens on port 5000.
+It can be changed using the `PORT` environment variable.

+## Endpoints

+### `/logs`

+Accepts POST requests in the following format:
+`{ "timestamp": "2020-06-24T15:27:00.123456Z", "ip": "83.150.59.250", "url": ... }`

+Adds the posted IP address to logs.

+### `/visitors`

+Accepts GET requests.
+Responds with the number of unique logged IP addresses in the following format:
+`{ "count": 5 }`

 ## Getting Started